stat6250-w17/course_questions_wiki/README.md

 * **Question (SK):What is the main difference between snippets and abbreviation?**

-*Answer (SK): Snippets are small piece of code that actuaaly run and can be used in a larger programe.Ans abbreviation is short hand notation.
+*  **Answer (SK): Snippets are small piece of code that actually run and can be used in a larger programe.Ans abbreviation is short hand notation.**

 ## Chapter 4 Questions